What is Shopify dropshipping?

 - 🌟 Look for apps that curate high-quality suppliers.
 This involves some research, but you can usually find ratings and reviews on the suppliers.

 - ⌛ A big problem with dropshipping is longer shipping times.
-Look for apps with suppliers from all over the world (or at least near where your customers are).
+Look for the best apps, with suppliers from all over the world (or at least near where your customers are) that have good product reviews.
 For instance, a merchant based in Chicago would benefit from finding suppliers in the US.
 Otherwise, your customers will potentially wait a month to receive deliveries from places like Vietnam and China.

 - ❤️ Does the dropshipping app provide great customer support?
 You'll definitely need it if a customer is angry with you or if people start making returns.